-- Help the student explore his or her interests and determine an appropriate match with
+- Helping the student explore his or her interests and determine an appropriate match with

 research location and research topic

-- Identify the knowledge, experience, and skills (discipline-based, language, and cultural)
+- Identifying the knowledge, experience, and skills (discipline-based, language, and cultural)

 that the student will need to undertake the project, and develop a plan with the student for

-- Define and focus the project, including the development of a timetable and milestones to
+- Defining and focusing the project, including the development of a timetable and milestones to

 ensure that the project can be managed within the time frame of the program

-- Discuss and identify the resources that will be available at the research site and help
+- Discussing and identifying the resources that will be available at the research site and help

 the student arrange communication with contacts at the research site

-- Communicate frequently with the student during the summer research
+- Communicating frequently with the student during the summer research

-- Assist student in determining a forum/conference in which to share her/his research
+- Assisting the student in determining a forum/conference in which to share her/his research

 experience and findings